California Misdemeanor DUI

 What is a DUI Plea Bargain?

 The majority of DUI cases conclude with a settlement agreement, also known as a plea bargain, between the defense and prosecuting attorney.
 It is important for you to have an attorney familiar with DUI sentencing on your side.
 If a dismissal of the case is not possible, DUI attorney Richard Wagner will work hard to lessen the impact of the DUI on your life.
-As a skilled advocate who has spent years working in Southern California courts of law, Mr. Wagner's goal is to achieve the best possible outcome for you and your family.
-In some cases, it is possible to enter a plea to a lesser crime, such as “wet reckless” or even “dry reckless,” both of which have less severe consequences than a DUI.

 In most cases, unless you are found to have refused, a misdemeanor DUI arrest does not require you to serve actual suspension time where you cannot drive.
 This means that whether this is your first, second, or third DUI involving alcohol if you did not refuse to take a chemical test, you can now get a restricted license immediately.
 If you install an ignition interlock device and satisfy a few other conditions, you can drive anywhere as long as you drive the car with the IID.
+Read about Understanding Plea Deals in California

 What is a “Wet” Reckless?

 A “wet” reckless conviction can happen when the prosecutor agrees to reduce your DUI charges to the lesser included offense of misdemeanor reckless driving under Vehicle Code Section 23103.
 The term “wet reckless” is not in the California Vehicle Code.
-However, you will see it on forms referred to as “reckless driving involving alcohol.”
+However, you will see it on forms called “reckless driving involving alcohol.”
 The court must advise you that this conviction will be treated the same as a DUI conviction if you get one in the future.
 (VC 23103.5).

 Penalties or Punishment for Wet Reckless Conviction: